devgaganin/Save-Restricted-Content-Bot-V2/README.md

 ## Contributers
 My group members ...
 Join @devggn to know them.
-Credit goes to them not to me | Special thanks to Yash
+Credit goes to them not to me | Special thanks to Yash for leaking this Repo

 Thanks!